adilkhr/my-ms3-project/README.md

 * An add word page - which will allow the logged in user to add a word into the dictionary

-* An Edit word page - if a user has created a word, at the moe page there will be and edit button for them which will take them the edit word page
+* An Edit word page - if a user has created a word, at the home page there will be and edit button for them on the word that they have created which will then take them to the edit word page

+If a user is currently logged in, there will be a logout button for them at the navbar

 ***